 In 2012, the Florida class-action suit was transferred to the U.S. District Court for the Southern District of Florida.
 More than 100 plaintiffs seek over $5 million in compensation.
 In 2015, the U.S. Judicial Panel on Multidistrict Litigation ordered all federal cases against Bard to be centralized in the Southern District of Arizona under MDL-2641.
 At that time, 22 actions were filed in 16 courts.

 In 2016, plaintiffs with existing filter implants filed a lawsuit seeking class-action certification, which was transferred to the MDL.
-As of March 2017, 1,584 actions are pending, with parties in the process of selecting six cases to serve as test cases (known as bellwether cases).
-According to court documents, bellwether trials will begin in fall of 2017.
+As of March 2018, 3,639 actions are pending, with bellwether trials currently underway.

 Cook Medical IVC Filter Lawsuit